 Insurers generally require that all drivers living in the household are listed on a policy, so adding your son or daughter to this list could help prevent a disaster later on if your teen ends up being involved in an auto accident or gets pulled over within the first few days of their newfound automotive freedom.

 Question 4: Are there specific insurance coverages for teen drivers?

 There aren’t any required coverages unique to teens, but there are some coverages that could be especially beneficial for rookie drivers.
-Beyond the state required coverages, you may want to take a second look at Roadside Assistance.
-According to a study shared by U.S. News, two in three teens don’t know how to change a flat tire, check or change their oil, or jumpstart a battery.
-Have you talked to your teen about basic car maintenance?
+Beyond the state-required coverages, you may want to take a second look at Roadside Assistance.
+For young drivers, it’s nice to know they can get help from their roadside coverage if they end up with a flat tire or broken down on the side of the road.